grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

   </figcaption>
 </figure>

-Back up the ramps to the car park, where there is a well tended picnic area for this very purpose.
+Back up the ramps to the car park, there is a well-tended picnic area for this very purpose.
 After a quick lie down in the sun (I've been driving all day, and I'm still not _totally_ relaxed; I've found that being connected to the ground in as many places as possible